-Gains and Losses in Accrued Liabilities During Fiscal Year Resulting from Differences

-Retween Assumed Experience and Actual Experience
+Gains and Losses in Accrued Liabilities During Fiscal Year Resulting from Differences Between Assumed Experience and Actual Experience

-Between Assumed Experience and Actual Experience Type of Activity Gain or (Loss) Gain/(Loss) v v for Year 2018 for Year 2019 Age and Service Retirements If members retire at older ages or with lower final average pay than assumed there is a gain.
-If younger ages or higher \$ 0 \$ 0 pays, a loss.
-Disability Retirements If disability claims are less than assumed, there is a gain.
+Type of Activity Gain/(Loss) for Year 2019 Gain/(Loss) for Year 2020 Age and Service Retirements If members retire at older ages or with lower final average pay than assumed there is a gain.
+If younger ages or higher pays, a loss. \$ 0 \$ 0 Disability Retirements If disability claims are less than assumed, there is a gain.
 If more claims, a loss.
-Death-in-Service Benefits If survivor claims are less than assumed, there is a gain.
+2,063 1,492 Death-in-Service Benefits If survivor claims are less than assumed, there is a gain.
 If more claims, there is a loss.
-Withdrawal from Employment If more liabilities are released by withdrawals than assumed, 2,609 0 2,063 0 41,992 there is a gain.
+0 0 Withdrawal from Employment If more liabilities are released by withdrawals than assumed, there is a gain.
 If smaller releases, a loss.
-Pay Increases and Retiree COLAs If there are smaller pay increases or retiree COLAs than assumed, there is a gain.
+41,992 0 Pay Increases and Retiree COLAs If there are smaller pay increases or retiree COLAs than assumed, there is a gain.
 If greater increases, a loss.
-(128) (619,898) Investment Income If there is greater investment income than assumed, there is a gain.
+(619,898) (17,329) Investment Income If there is greater investment income than assumed, there is a gain.
 If less, a loss.
-560,686 (776,019) Death After Retirement If retirees live longer than assumed, there is a loss.
+(776,019) (1,472,066) Death After Retirement If retirees live longer than assumed, there is a loss.
 If not as long, a gain.
-(85,168) 42,244 New Entrants New entrants create a loss because they were not assumed in the previous valuation.
-(14,594) 0 Assumption and Method Changes Changes due to assumption changes and/or changes in accounting and liability.
-0 (841,216) Other Miscellaneous gains and losses resulting from data adjustments, timing of financial transactions, valuation methods, etc. (100,606) (236,099) Gain or (Loss) During Year from Financial Experience \$ 362,799 \$ (2,386,933)
+42,244 (61,885) New Entrants New entrants create a loss because they were not assumed in the previous valuation.
+0 0 Assumption and Method Changes Changes due to assumption changes and/or changes in accounting and liability.
+(841,216) 0 Other Miscellaneous gains and losses resulting from data adjustments, timing of financial transactions, valuation methods, etc. (236,099) (24,954) Gain or (Loss) During Year from Financial Experience \$ (2,386,933) \$ (1,574,742)

-Elected Officials' Retirement System City of Baltimore, Maryland SUMMARY OF PLAN PROVISIONS June 30, 2019
+Elected Officials' Retirement System City of Baltimore, Maryland SUMMARY OF PLAN PROVISIONS June 30, 2020